-Finding: The Meyers Road Corridor Extension Plan provides opportunities to facilitate increased travel opportunities for vehicles, pedestrians and bicyclists by providing a complete travel facility.
-Implementation of the plan will result in a more complete transportation system with a variety of multimodal travel options.
+Finding: Complies as Proposed.
+The Meyers Road Corridor Extension Plan provides opportunities to facilitate increased travel opportunities for vehicles, pedestrians and bicyclists by providing a complete travel facility.
+Implementation of the plan will result in a more complete transportation system with a variety of multi-modal travel options.
+The plan refines the location and design of the Meyers Road corridor identified in the Transportation System Plan.